filefoxper/use-agent-reducer/docs/guides.md

 ):{current:T}
 ```

-* factory - a factory function for generating a model（class 或 object）
+* factory - a factory function for generating a model（class or object）

 It returns a wrap object which contains a persistent model at property `current`.